-In a striking fall from grace, the media tycoon arrived in the morning in a sedan with darkened windows, wearing his trademark dark suit.
+The billionaire media tycoon and former Italian prime minister arrived in the morning in a black sedan with darkened windows, wearing his trademark dark suit.

-Ignoring around 200 Italian and foreign journalists, Berlusconi left bodyguards and aides outside as he entered the Sacred Family institute, a sprawling structure caring for the elderly and mentally ill.
+Ignoring around 200 Italian and foreign journalists, Berlusconi left bodyguards outside as he entered the Sacra Famiglia center, a sprawling structure caring for the elderly and mentally ill.

-Sabatina Carlone, a Berlusconi supporter who came with her husband and 18-month-old nephew in a show of support, said: "We came because we are in love with him as a leader.
+Sabatina Carlone, a Berlusconi supporter who came with her husband and 18-month nephew in a show of support said, "We came because we are in love with him as a leader.
 This is not justice, it's a mockery.
-The president (of Italy, Giorgio Napolitano) should have pardoned him."
+The president (of Italy) should have pardoned him."